eloisetaylor5693/set-comment-mode-for-test-summary/README.md

-# GitHub Action to set comment mode for test summary the github action
+# GitHub Action to turn off PR comments if user is in github team for the test summary github action

+Turn off PR comments if a user is in a specified github team.

 ## What?